The experienced team at Stemp & Company offers a full suite of industrial design patent services.

 Does an industrial design registration last as long as a trademark?

 In Canada, a trademark is registered for an initial period of fifteen years and may be renewed again and again, as long as you are making active use of it.
-With an industrial design, the maximum period of protection in Canada is ten years: an initial five year period, plus an additional five year term when renewed.
+With an industrial design, the maximum period of protection in Canada is ten years: an initial five year period, plus an additional five-year term when renewed.
 No further renewals of industrial design are possible beyond this ten year period, whereas perpetual renewals are possible with trademarks.

 Should I patent my invention instead?

-If the shape or appearance of your product influence its method of operation or function, then we usually recommend that a patent be pursued.
+If the shape or appearance of your product influences its method of operation or function, then we usually recommend that a patent be pursued.
 Wherever you have the option of protecting your product with a patent or by industrial design, we always recommend a patent, as protection under a patent registration is stronger than an industrial design registration.